 Final ThoughtsFinal Thoughts

 Moving is a pain, but so is falling behind on your rent.
 If you can’t keep up with your rent or are facing the end of your lease, then take the time to understand all the options open to you.
 Landlords are taking things on a case-by-case basis and will do what they can to get you through this.
-However, if your landlord can’t budge on the price or lease terms, then you need to take steps to ensure your health and safety as you look for a new home.
+However, if your landlord can’t budge on the price or lease terms, you need to take steps to ensure your health and safety as you look for a new home.